 N-by-W interactions control plant growth, development and Biomass.

 Since both N and W are increasingly limited in soils world-wide, N-based fertilizers and irrigation underlie modern agriculture’s goal to meet yield potential.
 In the coming decades, climate change will force farmers around the globe to adapt to drier, nutrient-poor soils (4, 5).
 At the same time, the damaging environmental impacts of synthesizing N-fertilizers - including disruption of the global N-cycle - are already being felt (5).
-Consequently, in an attempt to develop crops that are either N- or W-use efficient, research efforts have focused on understanding how the availability of N or W in soils impacts plant biology - both at the physiological and molecular level.
-Arguably the most important interaction is their combined effect on biomass and crop yield potential - which is only achieved when both N and W are non-limiting (2, 6-9).
+Consequently, in an attempt to develop crops that are either N- or W-use efficient, research efforts have focused on understanding how the availability of N or W individually in soils impacts plant biology - both at the physiological and molecular level (2, 6-9).

-In recent years, the molecular and signaling components that underlie plant responses to either N or W have begun to be elucidated (10, 11); however how they overlap with one another remains poorly understood.
-Since combinations of N and W have a clear impact on important plant traits, it is likely that cross-talk exists between the molecular mechanisms that sense and respond to N and W. To address this knowledge gap, we propose research strategies to study how genes responding to N-by-W interactions contribute to improving plant growth on arid, nutrient-poor marginal soils.
+Also, in recent years, the molecular and signaling components that underlie plant responses to either N or W have begun to be elucidated (10, 11); however how they overlap with one another remains poorly understood.
+Since combinations of N and W have a clear impact on important plant traits, it is likely that there are synergistic effects between the molecular mechanisms that sense and respond to N and W. To address this knowledge gap, we propose research strategies to study how genes responding to N-by-W interactions contribute to improving plant growth on arid, nutrient-poor marginal soils.

 RESULTS

 N-by-W interactions are crucial to both WUE and NUE in RICE.
 Given that water (W) is a solvent for nitrogen (N), plant responses to these two key nutrient resources must be tightly linked.
-However, while most studies have examined how plants respond to N or W availability separately, the study by Swift et al., 20191 was the first to design and test a matrix of N and W doses that could test whether and how plants sense N-dose independent of water (e.g. moles), or the ratio of N/W (e.g. molarity) (Fig. 1A).
+The study by Swift et al., 20191 was the first to design and test a matrix of N and W doses that could test whether and how plants sense N-dose independent of water (e.g. moles), or the ratio of N/W (e.g. molarity) (Fig. 1A).
 Using expression data from RNA-seq, linear models were used to uncouple the genes that responded specifically to four different N-by-W categories, N (moles), W (volume), N/W (molarity) and NxW (molar synergy) in the lab and field1.
 For each category of N-by-W responses, the genes that showed consistent expression patterns (up or down) in both lab and field studies were used to derive eigengene values.
 Eigengene expression values that correspond to N-by-W interactions (N/W or NxW), correlate with beneficial rice phenotypes such as grain yield and water use efficiency (Fig. 1B).

 RESEARCH PLAN

 Aim 1.
 Identify N-by-W response genes in Brachypodium.
-Rationale: Our studies of N-by-W sensing mechanisms in rice have uncovered novel principles of nutrient-dose sensing in biology that affect crop biomass and yield in the field (2) (12)(Swift et al 2019).
+Rationale: Our studies of N-by-W sensing mechanisms in rice have uncovered novel principles of nutrient-dose sensing in biology that affect crop biomass and yield in the field (2).
 Specifically, we discovered that rice plants can sense and distinguish between N-moles, W-moles, N-molarity (N/W), and the synergistic interaction of ‘NxW’ - an effect we dub ‘molar synergy’ (Fig. 1A).
-Through field tests of 19 rice varieties, we found that gene sets responding to N and W combinations - molarity (N/W) and molar synergy (NxW) - could predict agronomic crop traits (2)(Swift et al. 2019) (Fig. 1B).
+Through field tests of 19 rice varieties, we found that gene sets responding to N and W combinations - molarity (N/W) and molar synergy (NxW) - could predict agronomic crop traits (2) (Fig. 1B).
 Our goal in Aim 1 is to apply this approach to acquire new basic knowledge of how N and W interactions impact gene expression and phenotypic outcomes in the model biofuel species, Brachypodium.